-A marketing funnel is a series of steps that a brand takes to lead prospects to become a buying customer.
+A marketing funnel is a series of steps that a brand uses to turn prospects into a buying customer.
 While all funnels have the same goal, it is never a one-size fit all process.
-Knowing the best marketing funnel model will help maximize business growth.
+Knowing the best marketing funnel model will help maximise business growth.

-In this article, you have the chance to learn more about different types of marketing funnels and find which one will work best for your business.
+In this article, you have the chance to learn more about different marketing funnels and find which one will work best for your business.

 What are the types of marketing funnel models?

-All marketing funnel works almost the same way.
-It builds awareness, interests, desire and finally convinces the customer to take action.
+All marketing funnels work in a similar way.
+It builds awareness, interests, desire and convinces the customer to take action.
 Still, no single funnel is alike.
-Understanding the different ecommerce marketing funnel will help brands improve growth.
+Understanding the different ecommerce marketing funnels will help brands improve growth.
 Every brand must build a specific marketing funnel model that best fits their business objectives.

 10 types of marketing funnel models that convert